 In 1966 he created a controversial cartoon, depicting queen Elizabeth II riding a horse.
 The horse - representing the U.K. - is tethered down by a long vine, grown all over its legs.
 Her saddle is the British flag, with the American Stars 'n' Stripes stitched over it.
 On her chest one can read the slogan "Britain for Sale", summarizing Scarfe's feelings about how the U.S.A. dominated the U.K. The cartoon led to countless angry letters, but also broke a half a century old taboo against critical depictions of the British monarch.

 The general public knows Scarfe best as an animator for the British rock band Pink Floyd.
 His animated short 'A Long Drawn Out Trip' (1971) drew the attention of the group's members.
-He drew a caricature for the comic book that came with the band's 1974-1975 tour and a series of animations for their 1977 'In The Flesh' tour in support of their 'Animals' album, complete with a music video for their song 'Welcome to the Machine'.
+He drew a caricature for the comic book that came with the band's 1974-1975 tour (which also featured artwork by Richard Evans, Joe Petagno, Paul Stubbs, Colin Elgie and Dave Gale), and a series of animations for their 1977 'In The Flesh' tour in support of their 'Animals' album, complete with a music video for their song 'Welcome to the Machine'.
 He illustrated the inside cover of their 1979 album 'The Wall', and provided the animation segments for the 1980 stage show and 1982 film adaptation: 'Pink Floyd: The Wall'.

 The members of Pink Floyd, as seen by Scarfe: Richard Wright, David Gilmour, Roger Waters and Nick Mason